 - For a close second in length, we have the Eclipse-class super star destroyer from the Dark Empire comics (17 km, and outmasses the Executor-class).
 An in terms of mass, it's almost twice as big as the Executor.
 And by the New Jedi Order series the New Republic has a few such vessels of its own, specifically the Viscount-class battleship, expressly designed as a counter to the Super Star Destroyer and its ilk.

 - It is also implied that Death Stars function as the support facilities (repair and refit docks, construction yards, supply/weapons/fuel depots, and so on) for their own support and screening fleet.
 That still doesn't come close to justifying the sheer volume of the things.
 The first one had a volume of more than 2 million cubic kilometers, and the second would have, if completed, had a volume more than 380 million cubic kilometers.
-The sheer size does, however, make them damn near indestructible to anybody that doesn't have their own superlaser on hand, barring exploitation of foolish design flaws or destroying the thing while it's only halfway built (which are of course the way they actually do get taken out).
+The sheer size does, however, make them damn near indestructible to anybody that doesn't have their own superlaser on hand, barring Force-guided torpedoes or destroying the thing while it's only halfway built (which are of course the way they actually do get taken out).

 - Played with in Spaceballs with Dark Helmet's ship, which just goes on and on and on and on and on....